nagasudhirpulla/taming_python/blog/skills/flask_sessions_cookies.md

 ## Cookie

 ![cookies_working.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/cookies_working.png?raw=true)
--   Cookies are set by the server in the browser.
-Hence the cookies are stored in the browser
+-   Cookies are set by the server and stored in the browser
 -   Since Cookies are stored as plain text in the browser, they can be tampered by malicious actors
 -   Cookie can be set by the server by adding the `Set-Cookie` header in the response.
 For example, the server can send a response header with cookie like `Set-Cookie: theme=dark` .
 This will set a cookie in the browser named `theme` with a value `dark` for the website
 -   Once a cookie is set, it will be attached in the subsequent requests in the `Cookie` request header